caomenglong1/measurement-kit/include/measurement_kit/README.md

 https://github.com/TheTorProject/ooni-spec) repository and is quited nested, so that with the above API you can only get the top-level keys.

-When you will get a `mk_event_t` pointer, you will always _own_ it, therefore, make sure that you destroy it when you are done, using:
+When you will get a `mk_event_t` pointer, you will always _own_ it, so, destroy it when you are done using:

 ```C
 MK_PUBLIC void mk_event_destroy(mk_event_t *event) MK_NOEXCEPT;